 Knowledge

-SaaS Consulting - Integration and Scaling
+SaaS Consulting

 SaaS Beratung Integration und Skalierung

 Every company needs a certain IT infrastructure to support its business model and operations.
 This can vary greatly depending on the industry, size and offering.
 However, the search for a suitable tool can be long and arduous.
-More and more providers are joining the ranks, there is a specialised tool for almost every requirement and many decisions have to be made.
+More and more providers are joining the ranks, there is a specialized tool for almost every requirement and many decisions have to be made.
 SaaS consulting can be helpful here to clear the jungle a little.
 But before such a SaaS consultation, it seems useful to get to know some basic background on SaaS, functionalities and two important points to consider.

 Software as a Service is one of a whole host of "aaS" terms: There is IaaS, iPaaS, PaaS or even XaaS - Everything as a Service.
 The entire market for SaaS is growing steadily and there are countless providers of such tools with very different functionalities.
 The term "as a service" refers to software or similar that is cloud-based.

-What is SaaS?
+What Is SaaS?

 In addition to the cloud function that software-as-a-service delivers, SaaS is more of a business model.
 The application is provided to the user in the browser and often runs on a subscription model.
 Users can usually choose from different tariffs with different scope and functionalities.
 This business model differs from the on-premise offers, which often required a purchase of the software with a subsequent installation on site.